Nurou/ot-harjoitustyo/README.md

 # 📚 StudyTracker

 StudyTracker is a desktop application that helps a student to keep track of their studies.
-The student can use it to monitor their overall progress through the help of a board.
+The student can use it to monitor their overall progress with the help of a board.

 It's built with Java, JavaFX and SQLite.